Personality psychology: Humanistic theories

 Maslow and Rogers emphasized a view of the person as an active, creative, experiencing human being who lives in the present and subjectively responds to current perceptions, relationships, and encounters.
 They disagree with the dark, pessimistic outlook of those in the Freudian psychoanalysis ranks, but rather view humanistic theories as positive and optimistic proposals which stress the tendency of the human personality toward growth and self-actualization.
 This progressing self will remain the center of its constantly changing world; a world that will help mold the self but not necessarily confine it.
-Rather, the self has opportunity for maturation based on its encounters with this world.
+Rather, the self has the opportunity to mature through its encounters with this world.
 This understanding attempts to reduce the acceptance of hopeless redundancy.
-Humanistic therapy typically relies on the client for information of the past and its effect on the present, therefore the client dictates the type of guidance the therapist may initiate.
+Humanistic therapy typically relies on the client for information about the past and its effect on the present; the client dictates the type of guidance the therapist may initiate.
 This allows for an individualized approach to therapy.
-Rogers found patients differ in how they respond to other people.
-Rogers tried to model a particular approach to therapy – he stressed the reflective or empathetic response.
-This response type takes the client's viewpoint and reflects back their feeling and the context for it.
-An example of a reflective response would be, "It seems you are feeling anxious about your upcoming marriage".
-This response type seeks to clarify the therapist's understanding while also encouraging the client to think more deeply and seek to fully understand the feelings they have expressed.
+Rogers found that patients differ in how they respond to other people.
+Rogers tried to model a particular approach to therapy—he stressed the reflective or empathetic response.
+This response type takes the client's viewpoint and reflects their feeling and the context for it.
+An example of a reflective response would be: "It seems you are feeling anxious about your upcoming marriage."
+This response type seeks to clarify the therapist's understanding while also encouraging the client to think more deeply and fully understand the feelings they have expressed.

 Biopsychological theories

 A large iron rod was driven through Gage's head, resulting in a personality change.

 False-color representtations of cerebral fiber pathways affected in Phineas Gage's accident, per Van Horn et al.

 Biology plays a very important role in the development of personality.
-The study of the biological level in personality psychology focuses primarily on identifying the role of genetic determinants and how they mold individual personalities.
+The study of biology in personality psychology primarily focuses on identifying the role of genetic determinants and how they mold individual personalities.
 Some of the earliest thinking about possible biological bases of personality grew out of the case of Phineas Gage.
 In an 1848 accident, a large iron rod was driven through Gage's head, and his personality apparently changed as a result, although descriptions of these psychological changes are usually exaggerated.

 In general, patients with brain damage have been difficult to find and study.
-In the 1990s, researchers began to use electroencephalography (EEG), positron emission tomography (PET), and more recently functional magnetic resonance imaging (fMRI), which is now the most widely used imaging technique to help localize personality traits in the brain.
-This line of research has led to the developing field of personality neuroscience, which uses neuroscientific methods to study the neural underpinnings of personality traits.
+In the 1990s, researchers began to use electroencephalography (EEG), positron emission tomography (PET), and, more recently, functional magnetic resonance imaging (fMRI), which is now the most widely used imaging technique to help localize personality traits in the brain.
+This line of research has led to the development of the field of personality neuroscience, which uses neuroscientific methods to study the neural underpinnings of personality traits.